Hardness and Approximation of Minimum Convex Partition

 We have constructed $P$ in order to have the following property: \begin{lemma} In a minimum convex tiling $\Sigma$ of $P$, for each convex set $S \in \Sigma$, the interior of $S$ does not intersect $\Phi$. \end{lemma}

+Before proving Lemma~\ref{lemma:minimum}, we first explain how we use it.
 Let $K'$ denote the number of unit squares in $\Phi$, plus the minimum number of rectangles in a partition of the wires, plus three times the number of clauses.
 Using Lemmas~\ref{lemma:wire} and~\ref{lemma:junction} shown by Lingas coupled with Lemma~\ref{lemma:minimum}, we immediately obtain the following theorem:

 \begin{theorem} The formula $F$ is satisfiable if and only if there exists a convex tiling of $P$ with $K'$ polygons. \end{theorem}